codeface-io/SwiftObserver/readme.md

 	}
 	~~~

+* SwiftObserver's types system is pretty simple:
+    <img src="https://raw.githubusercontent.com/flowtoolz/SwiftObserver/master/Documentation/TypeDependencies.jpg" style="width:100%;max-width:400px;display:block;margin-left:auto;margin-right:auto"/>

 * Any object can observe.
 But observers who adopt the `Observer` protocol can use more convenient functions for starting and ending observation.

 * There are 3 kinds of observable objects:

-	1. Variables

-	2. Custom observables, which conform to the `Observable` protocol
+    1. Custom observables, which conform to the `Observable` protocol

+    2. Built-in custom observables:
+        * Variables
+        * Messengers

     3. Mappings from other observable objects

-* SwiftObserver's types system is pretty simple:

-    <img src="https://raw.githubusercontent.com/flowtoolz/SwiftObserver/master/Documentation/TypeDependencies.jpg" style="width:100%;max-width:400px;display:block;margin-left:auto;margin-right:auto"/>
     We'll get to each type.
 First, something else...

 ## <a id="memory"></a>2.
 The Easiest Memory Management